archivesunleashed/aut/README.md

 $ git clone http://github.com/archivesunleashed/aut.git
 ```

-You can then build The Archives Unleased Toolkit.
+You can then build The Archives Unleashed Toolkit.

 ```
 $ mvn clean install